thomasddn/ha-volvo-cars/README.md

 ### General

-To everyone who tested, broke things, reported bugs, shared ideas, and gave feedback — y'all are the dream team! 🙌
+To everyone who tested, broke things, reported bugs, shared ideas, and gave feedback — y'all are the<br>dream team! 🙌

 If you stumble upon a bug, or have an idea to improve this integration, you may always submit a pull request.